kevinolega/callcentertrainingtips/6web/6web-w6.md

 You are allowed to share examples of sentences you used pronouns that made your message difficult to understands.

 ## LESSON 7

+What's your main goal for the English lessons?

+Do you want to improve your English to get hired in a call center?

+Do you want to improve your English so you can sell more?

+Do you want to improve your English so you can get promoted?

+Do you want to improve your English so you can improve your confidence during dates?

+ACTIVITY PART 1:

+In this lesson, we will combine everything that you learned.

+Specify your goals.

+Write an action plan on how to achieve your goals.

+Please include detailed step-by-step instructions.

+Avoid using low resolution words such as:

+- Things/Something
+- It/It's
+- This/That
+- They/Them

+Please write stories.

+Give advice.

+Give warnings.

+The goal is to reach 100 sentences.

+ACTIVITY PART 2:

+Write down your what you learned in your six weeks experience.

+Write in a way that you are trying to convince a friend or loved one to enroll with our lessons.

+Talk about what you were doing wrong.

+Talk about how you changed.

+Talk about the benefits of doing the writing exercises.

+Talk about how you feel during the program.

+The goal is to reach 100 sentences.

+ACTIVITY PART 3:

+What kind of person are you trying to be?

+What are your personal goals?

+What are your career goals?

+What are your biggest obstacles?

+What will you sacrifice to achieve your goals?

+How does achieving your career goals fit into achieving your personal goals?

+What will be the benefit of achieving your personal goals?

+What is your action plan?

+The goal is to reach 100 sentences.

+Activity 7 requires you to write 300 sentences.

 ## Phone Coaching